zX3no/Omnia/README.md

 Kotlin: Much better than Java, I think I'd enjoy writing android apps with this language.

-Lua: TODO
+Lua: This was the only language on the list which made me angry.

-C#: It's better than Java?
+C#: It's better than Java.

 Elixir: The only functional language that actually worked for me.
 Opened my mind to new ways of thinking about programming.